kipprice/mossy-vibes/assets/exercises/micro-mantra.md

 /

-If through all this, the mantra still resonates with you, try using it the next time you meditate If it seems a little silly now, or if you found yourself getting bored with it, feel free to try out a new mantra with this exercise
+If the mantra still resonates with you, try using it the next time you meditate If it seems a little silly now, or if you found yourself getting bored with it, feel free to try out a new mantra with this exercise

 [_meta:author]:- "Kip"